Biocomputing-Teaching/Biomolecular-Interactions/practical/P03/Visualizing Biomolecular Interactions with Chimera.md

   * `If endpoint atom hidden, show endpoint residue`: residues involved in H-bonds will be drawn in the structure
   * `Write information to file`: a list of the interacting residue will be saved

   Click on `OK`, choose the directory and the name of the file to save and click on `Save`.
 These operations will show the amino acids involved in intermolecular hydrogen bonds and will write a file with a list of residues involved in these interactions.
 For each couple of residues H-bond donor, acceptor, hydrogen atom, donor - - acceptor distance and donor-H - - acceptor distance are reported in the file.

-CONT ACTS:
-In this section we will identify all kind of interactions (polar and non-polar, favorable and unfavorable (clashes)) between the two proteins.
-• Select both protein chains clicking on: Select → Structure → protein
+* **CONTACTS**: we will identify all kind of interactions (polar and non-polar, favorable and unfavorable (clashes)) between the protein and the ligand.
+Select the complete structure clicking on: `Select → Structure → protein`.
+Click on `Tools → Surface/Binding Analysis → Find Clashes/Contacts`.
+In the “Find Clashes/Contacts”:
-• Click on:
-Tools → Surface/Binding Analysis → Find Clashes/Contacts
-• In the “Find Clashes/Contacts”:
-! click on Designate and flag themselves : in this way only contacts between the two proteins will be checked
+  * click on `Designate` and flag `themselves`: in this way only contacts between the two proteins will be checked
-! click on contact in Default clash/contact criteria , in order to choose the contact instead of clash option
+  * click on `contact` in `Default clash/contact criteria`, in order to choose the contact instead of clash option
-! flag the Color option
+  * flag the `Color` option
-! flag the Draw pseudobonds of color option
+  * flag the `Draw pseudobonds of color` option
-! flag If endpoint atom hidden, show endpoint residue , to draw residues involved in contacts
+  * flag `If endpoint atom hidden, show endpoint residue`, to draw residues involved in contacts
-!
-Write information to file: a list of the interacting residue will be saved

-At the end amino acids involved in intermolecular interactions of every kind (for example ionic locks have a key role in protein-protein interactions) will appear on the structure.
+  * `Write information to file`: a list of the interacting residue will be saved At the end amino acids involved in intermolecular interactions of every kind (for example ionic locks have a key role in protein-protein interactions) will appear on the structure.

-     CLASHES:
-In this section we will identify unfavorable intermolecular interactions where atoms are too close together, that is clashes.
+* **CLASHES**: we will identify unfavorable intermolecular interactions where atoms are too close together, that is clashes.
-• If they are not already selected, select both protein chains clicking on: Select → Structure → protein
+  * If they are not already selected, select both protein chains clicking on: `Select → Structure → protein`
-• Click on:
-Tools → Surface/Binding Analysis → Find Clashes/Contacts
-• In the “Find Clashes/Contacts”:
+  * Click on `Tools → Surface/Binding Analysis → Find Clashes/Contacts`.
+In the “Find Clashes/Contacts”:
-! click on Designate and flag themselves : in this way only contacts between the two proteins will be checked
+    * click on `Designate` and flag `themselves`: in this way only contacts between the two proteins will be checked
-! click on clashes in Default clash/contact criteria , in order to choose the contact instead of clash option
+    * click on `clashes` in `Default clash/contact criteria`, in order to choose the contact instead of clash option
-! flag the Color option, and use a different color from the one used for atoms involved in contacts
+    * flag the `Color` option, and use a different color from the one used for atoms involved in contacts
-! flag the Draw pseudobonds of color option, and use a different color from the one used for contacts
+    * flag the `Draw pseudobonds of color` option, and use a different color from the one used for contacts
-! flag If endpoint atom hidden, show endpoint residue , to draw residues involved in clashes
+    * flag `If endpoint atom hidden, show endpoint residue`, to draw residues involved in clashes
-• De-select the proteins clicking on
+  * De-select the proteins clicking on `Select → Clear Selection`.
-Select → Clear Selection
-At the end amino acids involved in clashes will appear on the structure. o 4.4 Surface Analysis
+  At the end amino acids involved in clashes will appear on the structure.

+## Surface Analysis

 Protein-protein recognition depends on the complementarity between the surface of the two proteins, that is a complementarity in shape and in electrostatic and hydrophobic interactions.
 Therefore it's necessary to calculate the surface of proteins in the complex.

-SURFACE REPRESENTATION:
+### SURFACE REPRESENTATION:

-It's necessary to save two separate PDB for the two proteins before generating the molecular surface.
+In case you are studying the chain interface within a protein complex, it is necessary to save two separate PDB for the two proteins before generating the molecular surface.

-• Select chain A clicking on: Select → Chain → A
+* Select chain A clicking on: `Select → Chain → A`
-• Delete Chain A clicking on: Actions → Atoms/Bonds → delete
+* Delete Chain A clicking on: `Actions → Atoms/Bonds → delete`
-• Save the Chain B clicking on:
-File → Save PDB → choose the directory and the name of the file to save → Save
+* Save the Chain B clicking on: `File → Save PDB →` choose the directory and the name of the file to save `→ Save`
-• Close the session clicking on: File → Close Session
+* Close the session clicking on: `File → Close Session`
-• Open your original PDB and repeat the previous points deleting chain B and saving chain A
+* Open your original PDB and repeat the previous points deleting chain B and saving chain A
-• Open the PDB of the chain B. Now you have loaded the structure of both chain A and chain B.
+* Open the PDB of the chain B. Now you have loaded the structure of both chain A and chain B.
-• Generate the molecular surface clicking on: Actions → Surface → show ELECTROSTATIC POTENTIAL
+* Generate the molecular surface clicking on: `Actions → Surface → show`

+### ELECTROSTATIC POTENTIAL

 In this section we will color the surface according to the Coulombic potential.
-• Click on:
-Tools → Surface/Binding Analysis → Coulombic Surface Coloring
+* Click on: `Tools → Surface/Binding Analysis → Coulombic Surface Coloring`
-• Select both the surfaces in the “Coulombic Surface Coloring” window (left button+Ctrl)
+* Select both the surfaces in the “Coulombic Surface Coloring” window (left button+Ctrl)
-• Use the default options and click on OK
+* Use the default options and click on `OK`
 As a result the surfaces will be colored according to the Coulombic potential, going from red (negative potential) to blue (positive potential).

-HYDROPHOBIC POTENTIAL
+### HYDROPHOBIC POTENTIAL

 In this section we will generate a hydrophobicity surface coloring the molecular surface by amino acid hydrophobicity.
-• Click on:
-Tools → Depiction → Render by attribute
+* Click on: `Tools → Depiction → Render by attribute`
-• In the window “Render/Select by attribute”:
+* In the window “Render/Select by attribute”:
-!
-Select both chains (left button + Ctrl) and choose residues in the Attributes of section
+  * Select both chains (left button + Ctrl) and choose `residues` in the `Attributes of` section
-!
-Choose kdHydrophobicity in the Attribute: section
+  * Choose `kdHydrophobicity` in the `Attribute:`` section
-!
-Choose Cyan-Maroon in the Palette: section
+  * Choose Cyan-Maroon in the `Palette:` section
-!
-Use the remaining default options and click on OK
-As a result the surfaces will be colored according to amino acid hydrophobicity: more hydrophobic residues (larger positive values of hydrophobicity) are colored in maroon, while the hydrophilic residues (negative values of hydrophobicity) are colored in cyan.
+  * Use the remaining default options and click on `OK` As a result the surfaces will be colored according to amino acid hydrophobicity: more hydrophobic residues (larger positive values of hydrophobicity) are colored in maroon, while the hydrophilic residues (negative values of hydrophobicity) are colored in cyan.

-STERIC COMPLEMETARITY
+## STERIC COMPLEMETARITY

 To observe shape complementarity, it's useful to move only one protein leaving the other fixed, in this way it will be possible to check if a pocket in one structure fits with a protrusion in the partner.
 In the same way we can check if positive portions match negative ones, if hydrophobic portions match hydrophobic ones and if hydrophilic portions match hydrophilic ones.
-• Click on:
-!
-Favorites → Model Panel
+Click on: `Favorites → Model Panel`
-!
-Make one structure inactive by de-flagging the column A box in the line corresponding to that structure
+* Make one structure inactive by de-flagging the column A box in the line corresponding to that structure
-! move the structure using the central mouse button (avoid to rotate the structure, so don't use the left mouse button)
+* move the structure using the central mouse button (avoid to rotate the structure, so don't use the left mouse button)

-5. Conclusions
+# Conclusions
 Thanks to the molecular surface and interaction analysis it's possible to understand some of the key features for protein-protein recognition, giving interesting hints about what happens in response to single point mutations.